 Early Childhood Programs shall provide a quiet space for children to rest, nap or sleep.
 Sleep is an important component of good health; and in order for young children to get enough of it, some amount of daytime sleep is usually necessary.
 Naps provide children with much-needed downtime and help to keep them from becoming overtired, a state that may actually make it harder for them to fall asleep at night.
-The amount of sleep your child needs will vary depending on age, the child and the total amount of sleep he/she gets in a 24 hour period.
+The amount of sleep your child needs will vary depending on age, the child and the total amount of sleep he/she gets in a 24-hour period.
 Each toddler and preschooler will have a cot assigned to him/her.
 We ask that you provide a small blanket to make sure naptime is comfortable for your child.
 All blankets will be sent home to be laundered every Friday of each week.
-In the event that your child does not nap, we will make provisions for them to work/play quietly while their classmates sleep.
+If your child does not nap, we will encourage them to rest their body for a short period of time.
+After that we will make provisions for them to work quietly while their classmate's sleep.
 Please feel free to discuss any nap or bedtime concerns with your child's teacher.